-Jefferson had just three stars to his name as a high school recruit.
-Some organizations didn’t even rank him at all.
+Jefferson had just two stars to his name as a high school recruit, per Rivals.
+Some organizations didn't even rank him at all.
 Players like Jefferson are supposed to be back-ups and bench players, especially for a major SEC school where head coach Ed Orgeron reels in five-star athletes left and right.

 That's not to say there aren't exceptions.
 J.J.
 Watt was a two-star recruit and delivered pizza while in community college before walking on at Wisconsin.
 Tom Brady and Antonio Brown were nobodies coming out of high school before starring in the NFL.
 Scouting experts miss all the time.

-Players like Jefferson are not supposed to develop into premier wide receivers who lead the country in receptions, set Peach Bowl and College Football Playoff records, and sign for millions of dollars in the NFL Draft.
-And yet that’s exactly where Jefferson stands today.
+Players like Jefferson are not supposed to develop into premier wide receivers who lead the country in receptions, set Peach Bowl and College Football Playoff records, sign for millions of dollars in the NFL Draft and torch NFL cornerbacks.
+And yet that's exactly where Jefferson stands today.

-Justin Jefferson exceeded all the expectations and shattered every last label, and after a brilliant career with the LSU Tigers he stands to become just the second LSU wide receiver drafted in the first round since 2008.
+Justin Jefferson exceeded all the expectations and shattered every last label, and after a brilliant career with the LSU Tigers he became just the second LSU wide receiver drafted in the first round since 2008.